evanx/redex/test/case/webServer/README.md

 ## Example: static web server

+As an exercise, we compose a basic static web server using the following components:
+- ExpressJS HTTP importer
+- RegExp router
+- file server for a specific root directory

 ### ExpressJS HTTP importer

 We "import" an HTTP request from an Express server via the `httpImporter` processor: